-In the speech, Trump offered immunity to all Iranian soldiers and police officers who lay down their weapons and called on the Iranian people to take power.
+President Donald Trump later confirmed that the United States would also participate.
+In a recorded speech, he offered immunity to Iranian soldiers and police who lay down their weapons and called on the Iranian people to take power.

-The goal is regime change, without a doubt, but research shows there is no clear example that an air campaign alone can lead to regime change, says Anders Persson, associate professor and researcher at Linnaeus University.
+The goal is regime change, without a doubt, but research offers no clear example that just an air campaign can lead to regime change, says Anders Persson, associate professor and researcher at Linnaeus University.

-Since mid-January, the US has built up its largest military presence in the Middle East since the 2003 invasion of Iraq, including two aircraft carriers.
-However, a ground invasion is not being considered, according to Persson.
+Since mid-January, the United States has built up its largest military presence in the Middle East since the 2003 invasion of Iraq.
+However, a ground invasion is not an option, according to Persson.

 It looks like Trump wants the Iranian people to be his ground troops.